EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 4. platinum: gold, but with one bdr+readonly (logical standby) added to each of the main locations

-You can check EDB's Postgres-BDR Always On Architectures [whitepaper](https://www.enterprisedb.com/promote/bdr-always-on-architectures) for the detailed layout diagrams.
+You can check EDB's Postgres Distributed Always On Architectures [whitepaper](https://www.enterprisedb.com/promote/bdr-always-on-architectures) for the detailed layout diagrams.

-This architecture is meant for use with BDR versions 3.6, 3.7, and 4.
+This architecture is meant for use with PGD versions 3.7, and 4.

 ## Cluster configuration